enzodanjour/money-transfer/README.md

 # money_transfer

-This project is focused in PR to hacktoberfest 2k20.
+This project is focused on PR to Hacktoberfest 2020.

 ## Getting Started
-for more info click in the link below. https://hacktoberfest.digitalocean.com/.
+For more information, click the link below. https://hacktoberfest.digitalocean.com/.